 You had shoulder replacement surgery to replace the bones of your shoulder joint with artificial parts.
 The parts include a stem made of metal and a metal ball that fits on the top of the stem.
-For a total shoulder replacement, a plastic liner is used as the new surface of the shoulder blade.
+For a total shoulder replacement, a plastic liner is used as the new surface of the shoulder bone's joint.

 Now that you are home you will need to know how to protect your shoulder as it heals.

 You will need to wear a sling for the first 6 weeks after surgery.

 Rest your shoulder and elbow on a rolled up towel or small pillow when lying down to keep your arm and hand at the same level as your body.
 This helps prevent damage to your shoulder from the stretching of the muscles or tendons.
 You will need to keep doing this for 6 to 8 weeks after your surgery, even when wearing a sling.